 How is the maintenance charge calculated?

 The structure of the maintenance charge differs from one society to another.
-Your friend might be living in a neighbouring society but pay a higher/lower maintenance charge than you for the same square feet area of flat.
-In some apartment societies, the rates are flat and fixed per household, however in others, the maintenance charge depends on the total area of the apartment.
+Your friend might be living in a neighboring society but pay a higher/lower maintenance charge than you for the same square feet area of flat.
+In some apartment societies, the rates are flat and fixed per household, however in others; the maintenance charge depends on the total area of the apartment.

-The maintenance charges range anywhere between Rs.2 to Rs.25 or even higher depending on the city, locality and the status of the apartment.
-At the time of possession, the builder may ask you to pay the maintenance charge for 12 or 24 months or till the society is handed over to the RWA.
+The maintenance charges range anywhere between Rs.
+2 to Rs.
+25 per SFT or maybe even higher depending on the city, locality and the status of the apartment.
+At the time of possession, the builder may ask you to pay the maintenance charge for 12 or 24 months or till the society is handed over to the RWA (Residents Welfare Association).
 After the RWA takes charge of the society, it decides whether to collect the maintenance charge on a monthly or annual basis.

 Housekeeping and cleaning, maintaining common areas, usage of equipment and other charges are included in the maintenance.
-An additional charge for repairing services and upkeep of common facilities like lights in the lobby areas and lift maintenance are divided equally between each flat.
-While electricity and water charges depend on per flat consumption.
+An additional charge for repairing services and upkeep of common facilities like lights in the lobby areas and landscape maintenance may be divided equally between each flat.
+Also there will be AMC charges for assets like Diesel Generators and Elevators for periodic maintenance and service that will be collected by the Manufacturer that is part of warranty and service terms agreed at the time of purchase.
+However, the cost of Diesel for DG’s shall be collected per unit consumed based on actual consumption from each resident /user/ apartment unit.

 Resident rights and defaults regarding maintenance charge

 It is often a common concern among residents if the amount paid for the maintenance charge is used appropriately.
 Regarding that, you can take a look at the maintenance copy.
-The residents have the right to scrutinise the way their money is spent by the builder till RWA is formed.
+The residents may have the right to scrutinize the way their money is spent by the builder till RWA is formed.
+However, if the charges are fixed, then the builder may ask for revision of Charges if the charges are not covering the costs incurred.

 However, if the flat has been put out on rent it stays at the owner’s disposal to pay the maintenance charge or settle it with the tenant in the agreement.
 If the flat remains unoccupied, the owner is solely responsible to pay the maintenance charge.